Basic Math Definitions

 ... part of a whole.

-and the top part (the numerator) telling us how many parts we have.
+The top part (the numerator) says how many parts we have.

 See Fractions for more details.